-MEASURES TO CONTROL MONOPOLY POWER IN A COUNTRY:
+MEASURES THAT SHOULD BE UNDERTAKEN TO CONTROL MONOPOLY POWER IN A COUNTRY:

-- Adoption of price control in form of maximum price on monopolised commodities, such that it becomes illegal to trade above the set price by the government. - Adoption of taxation in form of lump sum and specific taxes to reduce the supernormal profits enjoyed by monopolists. - Removal of foreign trade restrictions on foreign goods to allow fair competition and promote efficiency of domestic firms. - Encourage new firms by government to join industry through provision of subsidies. - Improvement of economic infrastructures such as roads, railways, electricity to reduce on costs of production and attract new firms to join industry. - Adoption of nationalisation where government takes over privately owned enterprises to promote efficiency and increase output of goods and services. - Adoption of anti-merger laws i.e. enacting laws against monopoly practices such as merging of firms. - Relaxing patent rights granted to inventors and copy rights to authors such that competition in production is open to many entrants. - Publicising all abuses of monopoly such as political and economic corruption, unfair business practices etc. - Formation of purchasers' associations aimed at increasing bargaining strength of consumers of a commodity and creating awareness among the consumers. - Establishment of bureau of standards, such institutions in setting set standards that producers must follow if they are to continue with their businesses. - Undertake privatisation, this is intended to control or remove statutory monopolies.
+- Adopt price control in form of maximum price on monopolised commodities.
+This should be done such that it becomes illegal to trade above the set price by the government. - Adopt taxation in form of lump sum and specific taxes.
+This should be done to reduce the supernormal profits enjoyed by monopolists.
+NB: - (a) Lumpsum tax: This is imposed on the output produced by the monopolist on the market.
+The aim is to reduce on the profit levels of the monopolist. - (b) Specific tax: This is imposed on each unit of the output produced by the monopolist.
+This increases as output increases.
+This means that it increases the cost of production. - (c) Profit tax: This is imposed on the profits of the monopolist but leaves price and output unchanged.
+This tax has no impact on consumers welfare. - Remove foreign trade restrictions on foreign goods.
+This should be done to allow fair competition and promote efficiency of domestic firms.

+- Encourage new rival firms by government to join industry through provision of subsidies.
+This should be done to increase competition thus producing high quality products. - Improve on economic infrastructures such as roads, railways, electricity.
+This should be done so as to reduce on costs of production and attract new firms to join industry. - Adopt nationalisation (where government takes over privately owned enterprises).
+This should be done so as to promote efficiency and increase output of goods and services. - Adopt Anti-merger laws i.e. enacting laws against monopoly practices such as merging of firms.
+This should be done so as to reduce undesirable activities of monopolists. - Relax patent rights granted to inventors and copy rights to authors.
+This should be done such that competition in production is open to many entrants. - Publicise all abuses of monopoly such as political and economic corruption, unfair business practices etc. This should be done so as to reduce undesirable activities of monopolists. - Encourage the formation of consumers associations.
+This should be aimed at increasing bargaining strength of consumers of a commodity and creating awareness among the consumers. - Encourage the establishment of specialized institutions such as National Bureau of standards.
+This should be aiming at setting standards that producers must follow if they are to continue with their businesses. - Undertake privatization of inefficient public enterprises.
+This should be intended to control or remove statutory monopolies thus increasing efficiency in production and reducing excess capacity in production. - Establish decrees/legal action against monopolists.
+This should be done so as to ensure that certain output is put on the market to reduce exploitation of consumers. - Liberalise the economy.
+This should be done so as to increase competition among producers thus increasing products on the market.